HelioCash/gitbook-docs/protocol/bonds-mechanism.md

 So, which one is better?

-If I buy HELIO at 0.8, and hold it until 1.15 and then sell, I'm getting +$0.35 per HELIO .
+If I buy HELIO at 0.8, hold it until 1.15, and then sell, I'm getting +$0.35 per HELIO .

-But, if I buy HELIO at 0.8, burn it for HBOND, and redeem it at 1.15, I'm getting 1.105 HELIO \* 1.15 (HELIO current price) = 1,271 (+$0.47) per HBOND redeemed.
+But if I buy HELIO at 0.8, burn it for HBOND, and redeem it at 1.15, I'm getting 1.105 HELIO \* 1.15 (HELIO current price) = 1,271 (+$0.47) per HBOND redeemed.

 But, what if getting back to peg is taking too long?

-We will adjust our use cases to have different behaviours on contraction and expansion periods to benefit both HELIO and HBOND holders when needed.
+We will adjust our use cases to have different behaviors on contraction and expansion periods to benefit both HELIO and HBOND holders when needed.

-### What is the formula to calculate the redHELIOtion bonus for HBOND?
+### What is the formula to calculate the redemption bonus for HBOND?

-To encourage the redHELIOtion of HBOND for HELIO when HELIO 's TWAP > 1.1 and in order to incentivize users to redeem bonds at a higher price, HBOND redHELIOtion is designed to be more profitable with a higher HELIO TWAP value.
+To encourage the redemption of HBOND for HELIO when HELIO 's TWAP > 1.1 and in order to incentivize users to redeem bonds at a higher price, HBOND redemption is designed to be more profitable with a higher HELIO TWAP value.
 The HBOND to HELIO ratio is 1:R, where R can be calculated using the formula as shown below:

 $$
 R=1+[(HELIO twapprice)-1)*coeff)]